 Chlamydia and gonorrhea

-- You're a sexually active woman under age 25
+- Sexually active women under age 25

-- You're a man who has sex with men
+- Men who have sex with men

-- You have HIV
+- People with HIV

 HIV, syphilis and hepatitis

 The U.S. Preventive Services Taskforce encourages HIV testing, at least once, as a routine part of health care if you're between the ages of 15 and 65.
 Younger teens or older adults should be tested if they have a high risk of an STI.
 The Centers for Disease Control and Prevention (CDC) advises at least yearly HIV testing if you're at high risk of infection.